-Consequently, some children who turn five years old after September 1st (and others who just need time to blossom) benefit from an additional year to prepare for kindergarten; this explains the increasing prevalence of Junior Kindergarten as an option for parents (as has been the case at ACDS since our founding in 1982).
+Consequently, some children who turn five years old after September 1st (and others who just need time to blossom) benefit from an additional year to prepare for kindergarten; this explains the increasing prevalence of our multi-age Pre-Kindergarten as an option for parents (as has been the case at ACDS since our founding in 1982).

-At ACDS we believe that when a child’s developmental needs place him or her in “JK,” it is not a matter of being “held back” — to the contrary, we see it as a gift of time.
-It’s noteworthy to point out that although JK students make up a small percentage of our graduating class each year, approximately half of our valedictorians attended our school’s Junior Kindergarten program.
-For them, Junior Kindergarten was clearly a gift of time.
+At ACDS, we believe that when a child’s developmental needs place him or her in Pre-Kindergarten it is not a matter of being “held back” — to the contrary, we see it as a gift of time.

 Through the ACDS Lens